 Breathing Techniques to Relieve Stress & Anxiety

 When the pace of life is taking over, there is a helpful solution: you can use breathing techniques to relieve stress and anxiety.
-Once learned, they can be used in a variety of situations e.g. before an exam or interview or prior to a performance to reduce anticipatory anxiety.
+Once learned, they can be used in a variety of situations e.g. before an exam or interview or prior to a performance to reduce anticipatory anxiety or panic attacks.
 Breathing techniques can control anxiety “during” an event or can be used naturally throughout the day.
 Breathing techniques can also help with insomnia when the mind is racing and needs to slow down before the sleep response can take over.

 How to use breathing techniques to relieve stress

 Even for those who have had some previous relaxation training outside of hypnotherapy, I am often surprised at how much emphasis is given to counting as the most important feature of breathing techniques to relieve stress.
-Leave out the numbers.
-Each person’s breathing rate is different.
+Leave out the numbers; each person’s breathing rate is different.